Why You Should Learn How to Glean

 Even if space is limited and you can't grow fruit trees, berry bushes or a vegetable garden, gleaning opens the door to accessing fresh produce at the end of each season.

 Advertise however you can!
 Put up flyers, post on a community facebook group or in a small, local paper.
-Don’t be afraid to inquire if neighbors appear to have extra.
+Don't be afraid to inquire if a neighbor has extra.

 When driving, look for produce that is falling to the ground, then stop and ask about harvesting.
 Put the word out that you are willing to glean and also clean up after.